Freddie Webb: Personal life

-He is married to Elizabeth Pagaspas of Tanauan, Batangas with whom he has six children.
-He is the father of Hubert, Pinky, and Jason Webb.
+He is married to Elizabeth Pagaspas of Tanauan, Batangas with whom he has six children, among them Hubert, Pinky, and Jason Webb.

-Career

-In basketball
+Basketball career

 Webb first played for the Letran Knights (1960–1964) and became a star for the team.
 After college, he played in the MICAA with the YCO Painters (1965–1975) and in the PBA with the Tanduay Rhum Makers (1976–1978).

 He was a member of the national basketball team that participated in the 1972 Summer Olympics.
 After retiring in 1978, Webb coached YCO-Tanduay (1981–1983) and Shell (1985) in the Philippine Basketball Association.
-He also coached the Letran Knights for one season in 1975 and finished the season as runner up to the Ateneo Blue Eagles.
+He also coached his alma mater Letran for one season in 1975 and finished the season as runner up to the Ateneo Blue Eagles.

-In politics
+Political career

 Webb was elected in 1971 as city councilor in Pasay, which he held up to 1978.

-In 1987, Webb ran and won in the Philippine legislative elections as the first representative of the lone district of Parañaque.
+In 1987, Webb ran and won in the Philippine legislative elections as the first representative of the lone district of Parañaque under Lakas ng Bansa.
 From 1987 to 1988, he was awarded one of the Ten Outstanding Congressman of the Year Award.
 He sponsored the provisions creating the Sangguniang Kabataan in the Local Government Code of 1991.

-In 1992, he was elected Senator, placing 12th to earn a six-year term.
+In 1992, he was elected Senator, placing 12th to earn a six-year term under LDP.
 As Senator, he held various chairmanships like Senate Committees/Committee on Health and Demography and the Committee on Games and Amusements.
 He also headed the Senate Ad Hoc Committee on AIDS and the Congressional Commission on Health.
 He authored, co-authored and steered into law, acts such as the National Health Insurance Act, (R.A.7875), The Hepatitis-B Immunization Act, (R.A.
 7846), The Corneal Transplant Law, the Voluntary Blood Donation Act, (R.A.7719) and the Act Granting Benefits to Barangay Health Workers (R.A.
 7883).

 He ran for re-election in 1998 but was unsuccessful, placing 23rd out of the 12 seats up for election.
+In 2001, he attempted to make a political comeback, this time for Pasay's lone district, under PDP–Laban, but lost.

-On television and radio
+Television and radio

 Webb began a career in movies and television from his days as a basketball player up to the present.
 He is also a radio personality and sportscaster.